 Timeline for notification

 This is a two-stage application process.
-The first-stage application is now closed.
+The first-stage application is open until Monday, 24 June 2024 GMT 17:00.

 If you are successful, you should expect notification via email within 3 weeks inviting you to submit a second-stage application due by the deadline above.
 If you are unsuccessful, you will also be notified via email around the same time.
 An invitation to submit a second stage application form does not guarantee funding.